 Due to the proximity of the Museum and aircraft, MARS does not allow High Power/Composite clusters or staging.
 Clusters and parallel or drop-away staging introduce too many variables in flight.
 Black powder motor clusters are allowed, as is black-powder staging in Estes style rockets.

-At MARS launches the range safety officer may need to designate the rail angles depending on the wind speed and direction.
+At MARS launches the range safety officer will designate the rail angles depending on the wind speed and direction.
 The angles are designed to keep rockets from flying over the flight line and towards the Museum buildings.
 There may be temporary altitude restrictions if the wind blows towards the NWM to prevent recovery drift into buildings/airplanes.

-MARS requires all High Power and Mid Power rockets flying on F and Gs to use rail button.
+MARS requires all High Power and Mid Power rockets flying on F and G motors to use rail button.